BLWKeshav/JOVAC-Project/README.md

-# AI Tool for Automatically Drafting Government Letters

-##  Overview
-This project introduces a Generative AI (GenAI) tool designed to simplify the drafting of formal Indian government letters.
-Citizens often struggle with complex norms, strict formats, and formal language.
-Our solution bridges this gap by producing submission‑ready, compliant documents with minimal effort.

----

-##  Features
-- **Automated Letter Generation** – Instantly creates grammatically correct, well‑formatted letters
-- **Official Norms Adherence** – Ensures compliance with Indian government correspondence standards
-- **User-Friendly Interface** – Guided forms collect all necessary information
-- **PDF Output** – Generates professional, print‑ready documents
-- **Templatization** – Pre‑defined templates for RTI requests, police complaints, leave applications, etc.

----

-##  Workflow
-1. **Select Letter Type** – Choose from RTI, complaints, leave applications, etc.
-2. **Fill Guided Form** – Enter personal details, recipient info, and subject matter
-3. **AI Generation** – Structured input + prompt engineering generates the letter
-4. **PDF Output** – Submission‑ready document with correct margins, fonts, and alignment

----

-##  Deliverables
-- **Prompt Library** – Templates aligned with legal and official requirements
-- **Form Auto‑fill Integration** – Intelligent form fields for validation and ease of use
-- **PDF Formatting** – Robust generation with professional styling

----

-##  Future Enhancements
-- Multilingual support for wider accessibility
-- Expanded template library for specific letter types
-- Integration with government portals for end‑to‑end digital workflow

----

-##  Tech Stack
-- **Frontend:** HTML, CSS, JavaScript
-- **Backend:** Python (Flask)
-- **AI/ML:** Generative AI models with prompt engineering
-  - *Ollama 3:8b* – lightweight, efficient LLM for text generation and compliance checks
-- **PDF Generation:** ReportLab librarie
-- **Version Control:** Git & GitHub

----

-##  Contributors
-- Ayush Sharma (B.Tech CS‑2315000563)
-- Anushka (B.Tech CS‑2315000393)
-- Keshav Verma (B.Tech CS‑2315001113)
-- Shourya Sharma (B.Tech CS‑2315002104)

----

-##  Certification & Guidance
-This project has been successfully certified and guided under esteemed supervision:

-- **Certified by:** *Mr. Shubham Singhal*
-- **Mentored by:** *Mr. Shiv Kumar Verma*
-- **Guided by:** *Mr. Amit Kumar* and *Miss Priyanka*

-We extend our deepest respect and gratitude to our mentors and guides for their invaluable support, encouragement, and wisdom throughout the development of this project.
-Their guidance has been instrumental in shaping the vision and execution of this tool.

----

-##  Acknowledgment
-This project is dedicated to empowering citizens by making government correspondence **accessible, precise, and submission‑ready.**

----
+🌟 AI Tool for Automatically Drafting Government Letters A Modern AI-Driven Approach for Simplifying Formal Indian Correspondence

+⭐ Special Appreciation
+We sincerely extend our heartfelt gratitude to Coding Blocks and GLA University for providing this incredible learning opportunity.
+Their support, mentorship, and academic environment played a crucial role in inspiring and shaping this innovative AI-driven project.

+📘 Project Overview
+Government letters in India require a high level of precision, formal tone, strict formatting, and compliance with official norms.
+Many individuals—students, employees, and general citizens—often struggle with drafting these documents correctly.

+This project presents a Generative AI–powered tool designed to automatically draft formal, legally compliant, and professionally structured government letters with minimal user effort.
+The tool ensures accuracy, clarity, and adherence to official communication standards.

+✨ Key Features
+✔ AI-Generated Formal Letters
+Instant creation of structured, grammatically correct, and professionally formatted government letters.

+✔ Compliance With Official Norms
+Every letter follows standard Indian government letter-writing guidelines.

+✔ Interactive & User-Friendly UI
+A guided form collects only the required information—no writing skills needed.

+✔ PDF Export
+Creates ready-to-print PDF documents with proper spacing, margins, and alignment.

+✔ Template-Based Generation
+Built-in templates for multiple use cases:

+RTI Applications

+Police Complaints

+Leave Applications

+General Issue or Request Letters

+Grievance Submissions

+🔄 Workflow
+1. Select Letter Type
+Choose from RTI, leave request, complaint, or custom categories.

+2. Fill Input Form
+Guided fields ensure complete and correct information.

+3. AI Drafting Engine
+Uses structured prompts and language models to generate the final letter.

+4. PDF Output
+Letter is formatted and exported as a clean, printable PDF.

+📦 Deliverables
+📌 Prompt Library
+A curated set of optimized prompts designed to match government writing formats.

+📌 User Data Auto-Fill
+Smart suggestions, prefilled fields, and validation for error-free input.

+📌 PDF Formatter
+Consistent line spacing, margins, header formatting, and font styling.

+🚀 Future Enhancements
+Multilingual Support for Hindi, Marathi, Tamil, and more

+Department-Specific Templates (income certificate, FIR request, scholarship applications, etc.)

+Direct Submission Integration with government portals

+Voice-to-Letter Input for accessibility

+AI Error Checker for tone, grammar, and policy compliance

+🧰 Tech Stack Used
+Frontend:
+HTML

+CSS

+JavaScript

+Backend:
+Python (Flask Framework)

+AI/ML:
+Generative AI models

+Prompt Engineering

+Ollama 3:8b for efficient, lightweight text generation

+PDF Generation:
+ReportLab

+Version Control:
+Git

+GitHub

+👥 Contributors
+⭐ Ayush Sharma (B.Tech CSE – 2315000563)

+⭐ Anushka (B.Tech CSE – 2315000393)

+⭐ Keshav Verma (B.Tech CSE – 2315001113)

+⭐ Shourya Sharma (B.Tech CSE – 2315002104)

+🏅 Certification & Mentorship
+This project has been successfully completed under the guidance and supervision of esteemed faculty members:

+Certified by: Mr. Shubham Singhal

+Mentored by: Mr. Shiv Kumar Verma

+Guided by: Mr. Amit Kumar and Miss Priyanka

+Their expertise, constant support, and valuable insights played a vital role in enhancing the quality and impact of this project.

+❤️ Acknowledgment
+We dedicate this project to empowering citizens across India by simplifying official communication through accessible, intelligent, and AI-driven automation.
+This tool aims to make government correspondence effortless, precise, and submission-ready for everyone.